mediative/sparrow/README.md

 docs](https://ypg-data.github.io/sparrow/api) and look at the [examples in the tests](https://github.com/ypg-data/sparrow/tree/master/core/src/test/scala/com.mediative.sparrow).

+To integrate it into an SBT project add the following to the settings:

+    resolvers += Resolver.url("Sparrow Releases", url("https://dl.bintray.com/ypg-data/sparrow"))(Resolver.ivyStylePatterns),
+    libraryDependencies += "com.mediative" %% "sparrow" % "0.1.0"

 ## Contributing

 Bugs and feature requests should be reported in the [GitHub issue